Yeh Rishta Kya Kehlata Hai Spoiler: Re-entry & New Alliance To Bring Kartik & Naira Closer!

 Kartik Leaves To Udaipur

-In the recent promo, we saw as to how Kartik and Naira are given one last chance to resolve issue and get reunited.
+In the recent promo, we saw as to how Kartik and Naira are given one last chance to resolve issues and reunite.
 According to the latest spoiler, Kartik will move to Udaipur with his family.
 This leaves Naira heartbroken.
 She cries her heart out as Kartik leaves.
 On the other hand, Kartik tries to forget Naira, but he is lost in his own thoughts.

 Naira Shattered